New Pay Transparency Measures in Certain Federal Workplaces to Come into Force on January 1, 2021

 The Legislative Changes to the Act

 Federally regulated private sector employers with 100 or more employees are currently required to file an annual report with the Minister that sets out, among other things, “information relating to the salary ranges of its employees and the degree of representation of persons who are members of designated groups in each range and in each prescribed subdivision of the range.”
-The Budget Implementation Act, 2019, No. 1 added to that requirement “and any information relating to the salary of its employees, as may be prescribed.”
+The Budget Implementation Act, 2019, No. 1 added to that requirement “any other information in relation to the salary of its employees that may be prescribed.”

 The Amended Regulations